dhbradshaw/keras_play/log.md

+## 2016-03-01

+Second Euler problem.
+Also implemented testing for the first time in rust.

 ## 2016-02-29

 Started working through Euler problems in rust to build up comfort and fluency.
 Today I only worked through the first one.
 Got stuck because a feature I was trying to use is unstable so I replaced it with a more stable one.